jinghuazhao/GWAS-course/doc/SpiroMeta+UKB_summary.md

 “Heritability of Pulmonary Function Estimated from Pedigree and Whole-Genome Markers.”
 *Frontiers in Genetics*, 4, 174. doi:10.3389/fgene.2013.00174.

-PheWAS was approved for FHS as with clarite.
+PheWAS was approved for FHS as with clarite, https://github.com/HallLab/clarite.